vaibhavantil2/search-service/README.rst

 The `library reference <https://github.com/Uberi/speech_recognition/blob/master/reference/library-reference.rst>`__ documents every publicly accessible object in the library.
 This document is also included under ``reference/library-reference.rst``.

-See `Notes on using PocketSphinx <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst>`__ for information about installing languages, compiling PocketSphinx, and building language packs from online resources.
+See `Notes on using PocketSphinx <https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst>`__ for information about installing ls, compiling PocketSphinx, and building l packs from online resources.
 This document is also included under ``reference/pocketsphinx.rst``.

 Examples
 --------